Providing immediate help to those in need and promote structural change to eliminate the need for charity.

 The Center For Hope

 Things are staying busy here at the Center for Hope this winter.
 The Warming Center is open and offering shelter for those in need of a warm safe place to stay in out of the cold.
 Providing hygiene care to men, women, and children who spend so much time outside, or stay in homes without heat is vitally important.
-This month, we are focusing our Hope in a Box needs on Shampoo/Conditioner and Lotion.

 For online donations, please visit: https://catholiccharitiesflint.org/center-for-hope Or send a check to: